zw5/portafolio/README.md

 Builds the app for production to the `dist` folder.
 It correctly bundles React in production mode and optimizes the build for the best performance.

 The build is minified, and the filenames include hashs.

+### `npm run deploy`

+This script builds the project and deploys it to GitHub Pages.
+Make sure to set the `homepage` field in `package.json` to your repository URL before running this command.